IGBagusAryaN/integration-payment-midtrans/README.md

 # Next JS -> Payment Gateway Midtrans

--page template use to implement payment gateway (sandbox).
+-How to integrate midtrans payment gateway using javascript --just for learning